-The members of the Committee during 2021 were all Non-Executive Directors.
-Brett Zbar chaired the Committee, Aaron Kantoff, Sam Kulkarni and Arjun Goyal were members of the Committee throughout 2021.
+The members of the Committee during 2022 were all Non-Executive Directors.
+Brett Zbar chaired the Committee, Sam Kulkarni and Arjun Goyal were members of the Committee throughout 2022.
+Aaron Kantoff was a member of the Committee until his resignation from the Board on 1 July 2022.